jeltechnologies/sheetmusic/README.md

 After this the next startup will take just a few minutes.
 To force a reload of the .tsv files, you may set `refreshOpenStreetDataCSV` to `true` in the YAML file, or simply drop all database tables and restart the web service.

 ## Memory usage
 Coordinates are kept in memory, 109 million house addresses will take around 8 GB of heap memory.
-To reduce memory usage, siomply remove houses files you do not need.
+To reduce memory usage, simply remove houses files you do not need.